jason-johnson/hibernate-prime/README.md

-hibernate-
+hibernate-prime
 ==========

-Hibernate' is a functional relational mapper for Haskell.
+Hibernate' (or Hibernate Prime) is a functional relational mapper for Haskell.